eosphoros-ai/DB-GPT-Hub/README.md

   * Optimize `prompts`
   * Release evaluation results, and optimized   models open to peers.
 * Stage 3:
+  - [ ] Inference speed optimization and improvement
+  - [ ] Targeted optimization and improvement of business scenarios and Chinese effects
-  * Optimized based on more papers, such as RESDSQL and others.
+  - [ ] Optimized based on more papers, such as RESDSQL and others.
 Combined with our community's sibling project[Awesome-Text2SQL](https://github.com/eosphoros-ai/Awesome-Text2SQL)for further enhancements..

+**If our work is even a little help to you, please give us a star to let  us know ,which would be  more motivation for us to release more related work.**

 ## 5. Contributions